FirstSanchez/website_npc/README.md

 5. Press `ESC` to close the website

 ## Controls

 - `E` - Interact with NPC/marker
 - `ESC` - Close website

+## Technical Details

+- Uses NUI for website handling
+- Implements proper cleanup of NPCs on resource stop
+- Includes server-side event handling for security
+- Freezes NPCs in place and makes them invincible
+- Optimized with proper model loading/unloading
+- Smart sleep system for performance optimization
+- Fixed orange marker style (type 21) for better visibility

+## Modifications and Usage Terms

+Modifications and improvements to this resource are welcome and encouraged.
+However, the resale or commercial redistribution of this resource or its derivatives is strictly prohibited.

+- `E` - Interact with NPC/marker
+- `ESC` - Close website